-The purpose of this Chapter is to establish zoning districts and set out, generally, what is allowed and not allowed in each district.
+The purpose of this Chapter is to establish zoning districts and set out, generally, what is allowed ("permitted"); allowed subject to additional use-specific standards ("limited"); allowed subject to additional use-specific standards and public hearing review ("conditional"); and not allowed ("prohibited") in each district.
 This Chapter also provides supplemental standards that control the development of buildings and structures on residential and nonresidential lots.